iAmJustCam/component-healing/INSTALLATION.md

 3. Try to add scripts to your package.json automatically
 4. Install required dependencies

-## Adding Scripts to package.json
+## Updating Scripts in package.json

-The installation script will try to automatically add the required scripts to your package.json.
-If it fails, you have two options:
+The installation script will automatically clean up your package.json by:
+1. Removing any outdated/conflicting scripts
+2. Adding the new tech stack alignment scripts

+This ensures you won't have duplicate or conflicting scripts in your package.json.

 ### Option 1: Run the helper script (recommended)

 ```bash
 node add-scripts.js
 ```

+This will:
+- Remove old scripts like `heal`, `heal:*`, `fix:*`, `audit:*`, etc.
+- Add all the new tech stack alignment scripts

 ### Option 2: Manually add these scripts to your package.json